Robotz213/pre-commit-formatter/CONTRIBUTING.md

    git push origin my-feature-branch
    ```

 7. **Create a Pull Request**: Go to the original repository and create a pull request from your forked repository.
-Provide a clear description of your changes and why they are necessary.
+Provide a clear description of your changes and why they are necessary. **Note:** The pull request will only be accepted upon review and approval by the project administrators.

 ## Code Style